Misato, Akita: Climate

 Misato has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Misato is 14.3 °C. The average annual rainfall is 1743 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around -3.8 °C.

 Demographics

 Per Japanese census data, the population of Misato peaked at around the year 1960 and has been in steady decline since then.

 History

 The area of present-day Misato was part of ancient Dewa Province, dominated by the Satake clan during the Edo period, who ruled Kubota Domain under the Tokugawa shogunate.
 The area was organized into six villages within Semboku District, Akita with the establishment of the modern municipalities system on April 1, 1889.
 The village of Rokugō was raised to town status in 1891.
 The town of Misato was established on November 1, 2004, from the merger of the towns of Senhata and Rokugō, with the village of Sennan.

+Government

+Misato has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
+Misato, together with the city of Daisen contributes five members to the Akita Prefectural Assembly.
+In terms of national politics, the town is part of Akita 3rd district of the lower house of the Diet of Japan.